-Is it that the freedom of our institutions disturbs the slumbers of the Tuilcries?
-No doubt liberty is a contagious example; but the Emperor of the French may be reminded that even independent English journals have, out of respect to an alliance which all England desires to make eternal, dealt tenderly, and even respectfully, with the exto our own, and out of respect and sympathy for the French nation have abstained from pends the third pressing question-What recalling the antecedents of the Chief of the the position of Louis Napoleon should so wanted have forgotten the most elementary top desetions of feeling and discretion as to the state of the country with which he is in close the state of the state of the respect due to age.
-If must be confessed that the Emperor of the Fishch has in this instance abused his ove exclusive liberty of unlicensed printing.
+osition of LOUIS NAPOLEON should so entrol have forgotten the most elementary noid pations of feeling and discretion as to country with which he is in close llignce, by injurious comments upon its most ished institutions, which deserve at least It must be confessed that the Emperor of the French has in this instance abused his own exclusive liberty of unlicensed printing.
 Not a line in this famous tirade of Imperial glorification would bear a moment's discussion, and it is an essential condition of the boasted stability of the existing institutions in France that they shall not be discussed.
 A celebrated tragédienne, whose relations with authority are said to be peculiar, declined to undertake a new part because she would not consent to be discussed.
 Je ne veux plus être discuté is the motto of the great comedians who now fret their hour upon the stage of France.
 Since the coup d'état it has been the practice of the journals independent of the Government, to reproduce textually and without comment, in their columns, all official acts, reports, and manifestoes.
 The sole form of opposition has been this silence of all discussion.
 It is therefore to be noted that on this occasion the independent press has abstained altogether from reproducing the text of the Moniteur.
-The official journal, in spite of M. Fould's attempt to enter the ranks of journalism, in spite of its almost nominal price, in spite of its compulsory circulation among the chief functionaries, has never been able to reach a public of more than 15,000 readers.
-The three semi-official journals (Le Pays, Le Constitutionnel, La Patrie) languish so precariously that it was decided some time since to terminate amicably the existence of one of them at least, and this resolution has only been deferred until after the approaching Exposition.
+The official journal, in spite of M. FOULD's attempt to enter the ranks of journalism, in spite of its almost nominal price, in spite of its compulsory circulation among the chief functionaries, has never been able to reach_a_public of more than 15,000 readers.
+The three semi-official journals (Le Pays, Le Constitutionnel, La Patrie) languish so-precariously that it was decided some time since to terminate amicably the existence of one "conciliated a strong authority with a system of them at least, and this resolution has only been deferred until after the approaching Exposition.
 The article in the Moniteur, therefore, deprived of the publicity of the 43,000 readers of La Presse and the 36,000 of the Siècle, will not have affected the public mind very widely, unless the Government should have resorted to the Imperial method of placarding its lucubrations over France at the expense of the nation.

-It becomes our duty to analyse with some curiosity the "public spirit," the "dignity," and the "manly patriotism," which, according to the Moniteur, have been exhibited in favour of the Imperial throne in the course of the present war.
-In old-fashioned England we are accustomed to embody what is called "public spirit" in three forms of manifestation-Parliamentary debates, the Press, public meetings.
-Nothing of the kind exists in France.
-The press depends for its daily Parliament, it is composed of a Senate of That it "leaves plenty of room for improvemutes, whose duty it is to register, without ment" we will not pretend to deny. remark, the acts of Government, and to retheir patriotic service to the State; and of a cannot discover this responsibility.
-"Corps Législatif," whose members, selected by the Government, imposed upon the cononce informed us that they were the "ac- the coup d'état. claiming corps."
-Just now they are supsigned by the President; and for the last its political rights.
+It becomes our duty to analyse with some curiosity the "public spirit," the "dignity," and the "manly patriotism," which, according to the Moniteur, have been exhibited in favour of the Imperial throne in the course